A flexible way to handle async errors in SwiftUI

 private var alert: AlertContext

-We could also inject the context with the MyView initializer and set it up as an observed object instead:
+We can also inject it with the MyView initializer and set it up as an observed object instead:

 struct ParentView: View {